RubixML/ML/README.md

 ```

 ### Local Outlier Factor
 The Local Outlier Factor (LOF) algorithm only considers the local region of a sample, set by the k parameter.
 A density estimate for each neighbor is computed by measuring the radius of the cluster centroid that the point and its neighbors form.
-The LOF is the density ratio of the sample over the median of the local region.
+The LOF is the ratio of the sample over the median radius of the local region.

 ##### Unsupervised, Probabilistic, Online, Persistable